jmahmood/WEIGHTTRAINING-EDITOR/README.md

 ./create-app-bundle.sh
 ```

 Unsigned builds are sufficient for local use.
-Code signing is optional and documented.
+Code signing is optional and documented below.

 ---